A-Fitz/CollegeOrganizer/README.md

 These features have already been mostly implemented, but are not bug free.
 The application will one day integrate with popular calendar services such as Google Calendar and/or Microsoft Office Calendar.
 It will also connect with Google Fit and devices such as a FitBit or smartwatches running WearOS.

-It is being developed and researched alongside UW-Platteville student Ross Baldwin and Dr. Suboh Alkushayni.
+It was being developed and researched alongside UW-Platteville student Ross Baldwin and Dr. Suboh Alkushayni.